 In this Clapham Town back garden, outdoor seating is elevated effortlessly all year around, and as both clients are rarely able to enjoy their exuberant outdoor space during daytime, the lighting design and built-in fireplace produce warmth and illumination to form essential garden amenities.
 The combination of diverse light sources creates a practical dynamic, and enhances ambient lighting, where a multitude of free-standing options with integrated light and heat enables alfresco activities in all types of London weather.

 We all seek precious privacy around our seating areas, where the main design goals are defined by detailing tangible screening, while articulating a greater sense of seclusion.
-In many London urban gardens, boundary construction is height limited and often casts heavy shade, where we achieve viable alternatives by utilising tall foliage plants.
+In countless London urban gardens, boundary construction is height limited and can often cast heavy shade, where we achieve viable alternatives by utilising tall foliage plants.
 When feasible, we'll screen near the seating zone, as sight lines are foreshortened at this ergonomic height, augmented with screening close to the garden's perimeter.
 We produce integral congruity when linking seating hubs into privacy screens, creating contemporary outdoor space seclusion, while enhancing cosiness, durability, liveability and permanence.